DeveloperRahnuma/GraphicsAssesmentVulconCode/README.md

 ## Challenge Overview

-Your task is to design a page that could be added to our existing website, cosmology.zone.
+Your task is to design a page that could be added to our existing website.
 You have the freedom to choose from one of the following project ideas:

 - **Landing Page for a New Product:** Imagine we're launching a new product or feature.
 Design a compelling landing page that introduces this product/feature to our audience.
 - **About Us Page:** We want to revamp our current "About Us" page.
 Design a page that tells our story in a more engaging and innovative way.